agarciamontoro/agarciamontoro.github.io/_posts/2017-08-25-gsoc-final-thoughts.md

 }
 {% endhighlight %}

 First of all, you would need to create a `TF1` to hold your function with initial parameters and a `TH1` to hold your data (here we have randomised data generated from the model function).
-With the work done during the summer, you can now use data types different to double for your model functions, so let's use here `Double_v`:
+With the work done during the summer, you can now use data types different to double for your model functions, so let's use here `ROOT::Double_v`:

 {% highlight cpp %}
-// Create TF1 from model function and initialize the fit function TF1 fModelFunction("TF1", modelFunction<Double_v>, 100, 200, 4);
+// Create TF1 from model function and initialize the fit function TF1 fModelFunction("TF1", modelFunction<ROOT::Double_v>, 100, 200, 4);

 const Double_t fParams[4] = {1, 1000, 7.5, 1.5};
 fModelFunction.SetParameters(fParams);